Skip to main content

 Running Tests

 Some tests require filesystem watching (FSEvents) and may not work inside sandboxed environments.
-These are the watcher tests and the uptime_provider_executes test.
+These are the watcher_* tests and the uptime_provider_executes test; skip them as shown.

 Running Benchmarks